sktime/sktime/README.rst

 If you use sktime in a scientific publication, we would appreciate citations to the following paper:

-`Markus Löning, Anthony Bagnall, Sajaysurya Ganesh, Viktor Kazakov, Jason Lines (2019): “sktime: A Unified Interface for Machine Learning with Time Series” <http://learningsys.org/neurips19/assets/papers/sktime_ml_systems_neurips2019.pdf>`__
+`Markus Löning, Anthony Bagnall, Sajaysurya Ganesh, Viktor Kazakov, Jason Lines, Franz Király (2019): “sktime: A Unified Interface for Machine Learning with Time Series” <http://learningsys.org/neurips19/assets/papers/sktime_ml_systems_neurips2019.pdf>`__

 Bibtex entry::